pesto-students/virtual_keyboardapp-nitinmadelyn/README.md

+# Assignment updates
-# Only mobile version is pending
+> desktop version is done, only mobile version is pending